awsdocs/amazon-appstream2-developer-guide/doc_source/what-is-appstream.md

 To get the most out of AppStream 2\.0, be familiar with the following concepts:

 **image builder**
-An *image builder* is a virtual machine that you use to create or modify an image\.
+An *image builder* is a virtual machine that you use to create an image\.
 You can launch and connect to an image builder by using the AWS Management Console\.
 After you are connected to an image builder, you can install, add, and test your apps, and then use the image builder to publish an image\.

 **image**
 An *image* contains applications that are streamed to users\.
 AWS provides base images that you can use to create images that include your own applications\.